danieleascione/krusta/ideas.md

 This two-phase commit protocol (write data, then commit metadata) ensures that the log remains consistent and that consumers only ever see a coherent, linear history of committed data.

+## 2. Operating Modes: Ordered vs. Unordered

+Krust simplifies the traditional message bus model by replacing the concept of user-facing partitions with two distinct operating modes per topic.
+This allows users to choose the trade-off between ordering and throughput that best suits their use case.

+### Mode 1: Ordered (by Key)

+This is the default and recommended mode for most use cases that require ordering, such as event sourcing or change data capture.

+-   **How it works**: The user provides a `key` with each message.
+Krust guarantees that all messages with the same key will be processed in the order they were produced.
+-   **Internal Mechanism**: Internally, Krust uses a consistent hashing function to map a key to a specific internal **shard**.
+Each shard is an independent, ordered log, similar to a traditional partition.
+This sharding mechanism is completely transparent to the user.
+-   **API**: `produce(topic, key, message)`

+### Mode 2: Unordered

+This mode is designed for maximum throughput when ordering is not a concern, such as for logging, metrics, or other high-volume, non-sequential data.

+-   **How it works**: The user does not provide a key.
+Krust writes the message to any available internal shard to maximize write parallelism.
+-   **Internal Mechanism**: Agents can write to any shard, likely using a round-robin or least-loaded strategy.
+-   **API**: `produce(topic, message)`

-## 5. API & Guarantees
+## 3. API & Guarantees

 Before diving into implementation strategies, it's crucial to define the contract Krust offers to its users.
-These guarantees shape the system's design and set clear expectations.
+These guarantees shape the system's design and set clear expectations, and they now depend on the chosen operating mode.

--   **Ordering**: Krust guarantees strict message ordering **within a single partition**.
-There are no ordering guarantees across different partitions of the same topic or across different topics.
+-   **Ordering**:
+    -   **Ordered Mode**: Strict message ordering is guaranteed **for all messages sharing the same key**.
+    -   **Unordered Mode**: There are **no ordering guarantees** whatsoever.

 -   **Delivery Semantics**: Krust will provide **at-least-once delivery**.
 In the event of certain failures (e.g., a producer retry after a timeout), it is possible for a message to be delivered more than once.
 Consumers should be designed to be idempotent to handle potential duplicates.